Silverface Amp Modifications

 If you want to change the Normal channel cap's value then simply remove the original cap and solder in the cap of choice as shown in the layout below.

-3. Jumper around the now unneeded original Vibrato channel mixing resistor (far left below).
+3. Jumper around the now unneeded original Vibrato channel mixing resistor (far left at "Y" below).

 The Normal channel's coupling cap + new 220k mixing resistor easily span the distance to the Vibrato channel's new 220k mixing resistor.
 Don't forget the jumper around the original 220k mixing resistor at far left.

 This simple mod is how Fender added reverb to the 68 Custom Deluxe Reverb's Normal channel.
 It routes a silverface amp's Normal Channel through the reverb and tremolo effects and through the V4B third preamp gain stage.
-It does not affect the Vibrato Channel's tone.
+It does this by simply connecting the two channels' second triodes' plates together (see schematic below).
 This mod also puts the two channels in phase so you can jumper the channels together for a slightly thicker tone.
-This mod removes the Normal Channel's .047uF coupling cap and both channels guitar signal flow through the Vibrato Channel's .022uF coupling cap.
+This mod removes the Normal Channel's .047uF coupling cap and both channels' guitar signal flow through the Vibrato Channel's .022uF coupling cap.
 This method of running both channels through reverb and tremolo does not use mixing resistors so the two channels affect one another which can cause fluctuating attenuation and distortion.
 This is why I recommend the method above.

 This mod is already done in the 68 Custom Deluxe Reverb.